Kagigz/gcp-stt/README.md

 BUCKET_NAME="<YOUR_BUCKET_NAME>"
 ```

-If you don't want to use GCS, leave the bucket name blank
+**Note:** If you don't want to use GCS, leave the bucket name blank

 ## Usage